IAHispano/Applio-Docs/get-started/inferencing.md

 !!!primary Make sure the path and audio name don't contain spaces or special characters.
 !!!
-- **Recommendation:** having a **clean acapella** helps to get better results. but if the model downloaded in its name mentions the words rvmpe, crepe or mangio-crepe click on the **advanced options box**.
+- **Recommendation:** having a **clean acapella** helps to get better results. but if the model downloaded in its name mentions the words rvmpe or crepe click on the **advanced options box**.
 Furthermore, this section has the following:

 ==- **Advanced Settings**
+- **Export Format:** Select the format to export the audio.
 - **Split Audio:** Basically cuts the audio into parts to make the inference by parts and then joins them together.
 - **Autotune:** Apply a soft autotune to your inferences, recommended for singing conversions.
 - **Clean Audio:** Clean your audio output using noise detection algorithms, recommended for speaking audios.